 Still, the views on the way up and down were pretty good, too.

-I sound like I’m complaining, but I’m really glad we actually got to go at all after the tram service was cancelled altogether for a few days, and although the weather wasn’t as perfect as it had been all week, it still offered fantastic views over all seven kingdoms (Isle Of Man, England, Scotland, Wales, Ireland, the sea and the sky), which is exactly what I had hoped for.
+I sound like I’m complaining, but I’m really glad we actually got to go at all after the tram service was cancelled altogether for a few days, and it offered fantastic views over all seven kingdoms (Isle Of Man, England, Scotland, Wales, Ireland, the sea and the sky), which is exactly what I had hoped for.

-We stopped off at the Great Laxey Wheel on our way back to Douglas, which we saw last time we were on the island but had balked at the price and hadn’t gone in.
+We stopped off at the Great Laxey Wheel on our way back to Douglas, which we saw last time we were on the island but hadn’t gone in.
 As it’s included on our Historic Scotland pass, we weren’t going to turn down the chance this time!

 The wheel, which is actually called Lady Isabella, is huge and is part of the Great Laxey Mines.
 In fact, it’s the largest working waterwheel in the world and has become a Manx icon in itself.